 Our activities are flexible enough to allow every member to take part, and we make any adjustments that are needed to make that possible.

 How we support disabled girls

-- Our fund for members with disabilities – ask your unit leader about our grants to help provide specialist equipment or support for disabled members on camps and other trips.
+- Our accessible guiding grant – ask your unit leader about our grants to help provide specialist equipment or support for disabled members on camps and other trips.

 - A network of specialist advisers at the local level who provide support and information for leaders in their area.

 - Guidance for leaders on including disabled members and making adjustments, including advice on adapting games and activities for young members of all abilities.

 How we support disabled adults

 We are also committed to removing barriers to adult members volunteering with us.

 For more information about the support offered to girls and volunteers in your local area, please contact your local commissioner.

 What do we mean by disabilities and long-term conditions?